NyeGuy/nyeguy.github.io/_portfolio/2020-05-01-machine-learning-experiments.md

 collection: portfolio
 ---

 AI is rapidly advancing into computer graphics.
 While it is still somewhat early for these technologies to be easily accessible to the artist, within a short period of time we will find ourselves experiencing a boom of productive creation.
-For more on my thoughts on the evolution of artificial intelligence in computer graphics, please see my post here.
+For more on my thoughts on the evolution of artificial intelligence in animation, [please see my post here.](http://nyeguy.github.io/posts/2021/07/2020-05-15-machine-learning-and-animation)

 Otherwise, have fun exploring some of the nonsense below.